This article applies to: ✔️ .NET Core 2.x SDK and later versions

 For more information on the

-In order to run the application, the
+To run the application, the

 dotnet run command resolves the dependencies of the application that are outside of the shared runtime from the NuGet cache.
 Because it uses cached dependencies, it's not recommended to use